In 2017, I re-organized the Reading Lounge, which was envisioned as a place with three goals:

 20180607_090745.jpg

-My second goal for the Reading Lounge was to develop an organization system that would help students find books, which were scattered across the room in a random order.
+Another goal for the Reading Lounge was to develop an organization system that would help students find books, which were scattered across the room in a random order.
 This required inventorying each book in the reading lounge, researching whether or not the books were part of a series, purchasing boxes for the series, creating box labels for book series, and creating visuals to help students navigate the boxes.
 Once the books were organized, I realized that we were often missing integral books in a series.
 For example, we might have the second and fifth book of a five book series but be missing the first, third, and fourth.
 I created a purchasing priority list to help guide administration in future purchases.
 Through the course of four orders, we were able to fill many of the holes in our series and designate them as finished!

 Reading Lounge Shelf.jpg